Free Tenant Background Check

 As a free welcome gift to new members, SparkRental offers a free SSN trace and identity verification, that includes:

-- SSN verification (including when it was issued)
+- SSN verification

 - Current home address

 - How long they’ve lived there

 It scours billions of online records to compile an “at a glance” background check for you; phone records, motor vehicle registrations, utility billing history, property registrations, and change of address forms.

 Pretty nifty, eh?
 It’s all designed to give you an instant test drive of our larger tenant screening system and online landlord software.

 How It Fits into Your Larger Tenant Screening

 As awesome as it is, this free background check alone is not enough to make an informed leasing decision.